mariannemoore/mariannemoore.github.io/_site/README.md

 	{% include intro.html title="TITLE" copy="DESCRIPTION" %}

-That will produce a text-only block, if a button is required, the following parameters can be included:
+That will produce a text-only block.
+If a button is required, the following parameters can be included:

 * `button-url=""`
 * `button-text=""`